jhessin/bitburner-files/src/outline.md

 ## Common Scripts

+- utils/\*.ts: These are not scripts but simple libraries with common functions that can be called by other scripts.
+None of them should use any serious memory.
+Each class or function should be small.

 - cnct.ts/js: This script is a common script that we will use throughout to connect to servers.
 It will double as a library that finds the proper server for hacking, nuking, running scripts, etc.